All Episodes

 Bernie has the aspirations that anybody, even an old Democrat like me, would want to achieve.

-And then she said, What about this business of throwing dollar bills at her motorcade out there in Hollywood?
+And then she said, what about this business of throwing dollar bills at her motorcade out there in Hollywood?

-That that the imagery, I'm curious if you see any more to it than that.
+The imagery, I'm curious if you see any more to it than that.

 I think it's stupid.

-I think that they have money to throw away, literally, and that it's not changing anything, and that he should collect that money and to make certain that Democrats in the House and Senate be able to support a Democratic president.
+I think that they have money to throw away, literally, and that it's not changing anything, and that he should collect that money and to make certain that Democrats in the House and Senate will be able to support a Democratic president.

 I think he ought to not have his people throwing money in the street.